atom-box/eleventy-base-blog/posts/stories.md

 ## Example of working late, extra to ship something.
 ## Training you took that had a specific benefit to your company
+## What did you like about your last job
+## What did you dislike at your last job
+## Name a conflict with a coworker and the resolution
+## Why do you want to work for us
+## What's your philosophy of Customer Support
+## How do you break down a big problem?

 ## How do you troubleshoot?
 Some generalized places to look.
 1. If you're in a browser,